deepspacebanana/SDGM-560/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## Week 1 - Transition Effect Prototype

+For the first week as we as a group decided on what the project would be and the kind of effect we are doing.
+Since we are dealing with a transition effect where a car transforms from and old model into another I decided to do a quick prototype shader in UE4 that we could use as a Previs element in out pitch.